teetime-framework/TeeTime/src/site/markdown/index.md

 ## Where to get it?

-You can get TeeTime through a various ways.
+You can get TeeTime through various ways.
 If your projects uses Maven, just add following dependency to your ``pom.xml``:

 ```xml
 <dependency>